 Plan Healthy Pregnancy Snacks and Meals in Advance

 If you have downtime during your parental leave, try to prep baby food, meals, and satisfying snacks to freeze ahead.
 When the time comes, you'll be grateful for all those nourishing, home-cooked options.
+There are also services that offer delivery service at your convenience if you don’t have time to prepare it yourself.
+Just be sure to request that they limit the amount of plastic waste or offer to use your own sustainable food containers.

-2. Opt for Glass Food Storage
+2. Opt for Sustainable Glass Food Storage

 Whether storing excess dried goods or leftovers, glass food storage is a great alternative to plastic (it’s also highly-recyclable).